People tend to confuse Greenland and Iceland. And, to be fair, that was kind of the point.

 Smart, those Vikings.

-So let's clear things up once and for all: while 10% of Iceland IS covered in glaciers, it's really not a cold, icy place.
+So let's clear things up once and for all: while 10% of Iceland IS covered in glaciers, it's really not a cold, icy place like you might imagine.

 The cold and icy thing is probably the biggest misconception about Iceland – but definitely not the only one.